 Since it isn't designed for this use, the Logitech Signature K650 is a pretty unremarkable gaming keyboard.
 Its latency is too high for competitive gaming, but is perfectly fine for casual gaming.
 Also, its companion software is pretty limited in customizability, so you can't program macros or change much about the keyboard.
-On the upside, it has pretty good ergonomics, so it feels comfortable to type on for a while, but it won't provide you with a responsive or satisfying gaming experience.
+On the upside, it has an integrated wrist rest, so it feels comfortable to type on for a while, but it won't provide you with a very responsive gaming experience.

 The Logitech Signature K650 is a passable keyboard for use with mobile devices.
 While it isn't very portable, it's fully wireless but doesn't support multi-device pairing with Bluetooth.
 It's also compatible with all mobile operating systems, but a few of the function keys don't work as some functions aren't supported by certain operating systems.

 The Logitech Signature K650 is an inadequate keyboard for programming since it can't program macros and pair with multiple devices over Bluetooth.
 It also doesn't offer a very satisfying typing experience, and it doesn't feel very well-built.
 Plus, it doesn't have any backlighting.